 4. Take a tour of the Lighthouse

 The lighthouse at Southwold has been an important landmark for years, a coastal mark for passing shipping that guides vessels info Southwold Harbour.
 The tour lasts 20 minutes.
 Opening subject to weather conditions and Trinity House's operational requirements.

 5. Southwold Summer Theatre

-From May to September, the Southwold Summer Theatre runs a series of shows, which change each year.
-Enjoy a meal in one of the town's many restaurants before heading to a performance at St Edmund's Hall.
+From May to September, the Suffolk Summer Theatre at Southwold Arts Centre runs a series of shows, which change each year.
+Enjoy a meal in one of the town's many restaurants before heading to a performance.